-The sand spit is probably one of the best places to swim on the island, since there are no rocks and the water is extremely clear!
+The sand spit is probably one of the best places to swim on the island since there are no rocks and the water is extremely clear!
 You'll even likely spot some sea turtles cruising by if you pay attention.

 It's also a great spot to snap some photos and get a unique vantage point of Dunk Island.

-We all know that there's no better sunset than an Island sunset.
-Catch sunset at the beach at Brammo Bay or watch the colours light up over the Family Island group at the top of Kataloo.
+We all know that there's no better sunset than an island sunset.
+Catch the sunset at the beach at Brammo Bay or watch the colors light up over the Family Island group at the top of Kootaloo.

 Sailing to Dunk Island

 Dunk Island is traditionally a Cruiser's island.
-This means, for those enjoying Australian coastal sailing, there's usually great seaworthy company.
+Therefore, for those enjoying Australian coastal sailing, there's usually great, seaworthy company.

 Anchorage and Berthing Information